 Take as many real, timed, LSAT PrepTests as possible.
 There are enough old LSATs (over 70) available that you will lose all your friends before you finish all of them.

 Take only real LSATs.
 Most LSAT books that you see in the bookstore do not use real LSATs.
 They make up their own questions to avoid licensing fees.
 Made up LSATs are a complete waste of time.
 Stay the hell away.
 The whole point of practicing is to get good at doing the LSAT, not Honest Sal’s LSAT-like Test.

 So once you finished a practice exam, what’s the first thing you do?
 You check the answers and grade your test right?
 No, wrong.

 You should do something we call “Blind Review”.
 When you take the practice tests, you circle every question you are unsure about.
 After the test is over, go through every one of those questions and take however long you need to on the question – without looking at the answer.
 Then when you mark your test you will have two scores.
 Your real score, and your blind review score.
-If your blind review score is low, then you need to work on your reading and logic.
+If your blind review score is low, then you need to work on your grammar and logic.
 If your blind review score is high, then you need to work on your speed.

 This is a powerful way of learning that only works when you haven’t peeked at the credited answer!

 So now you know the three things you need to do in order to do well on the LSAT.
 If you want to test the waters, sign up for a free trial.
 If you're ready to dive in now, register for the best and most affordable online LSAT Prep course you can get.